Checkboxes and radio buttons

 Radio buttons

 Radio buttons let the user choose one option out of two or more choices.
 Each radio button has a label to the right with the name of the option.
 Related radio buttons should be grouped with a common label unless the options are self-explanatory.
-Read more about the placement of labels (common mistakes to avoid) and radio buttons in the UX Guidelines.

 Use when: